roberto-mardeni/vsonline/vs-online/quickstarts/browser.md

 ## 3. Create an Environment

-To create a new cloud-hosted environment in VS Online select the **Create environment** button on in the VS Online management portal.
+To create a new cloud-hosted environment in VS Online select the **Create environment** button in the VS Online management portal.

 ![Create environment in Visual Studio Code](../images/create-env-vso-01.png)